codelight-eu/babelfish/README.md

 It allows you to use string aliases in your codebase instead of using the actual strings.
 This makes it much easier to find and edit the strings themselves.

+In addition to that, if you're using Blade templates, you don't have to worry about gettext / poedit / wpml not being able to parse your templates properly.

 ## Installation
 ```composer require codelight/babelfish ^1.0```